DanielHauge/DSAL1/README.md

 ```
 The difference is ~0.656.
 Which gets higher than previus.
 But it stays about the same offset for any value put in to N. This indicates it is very close to the actual formular.

 The big O notation is ofcause the formular.
 O(√(pi)N/2) But worst case scenario, it could also be O(N).
 It could potentially, go through the whole available valuespace before it finds a duplicate.
+Which is N.

+#### Essential Code:
-Which is N. I've calculated this by the following function.
+I've calculated this by the following function.

 ```golang
 func NumberDuplicate(n int)int{